codedpills/techpeeps-blog/src/content/blog/you-will-never-be-ready-joshua-uyie-on-the-developer-who-tried-to-cancel-his-own.md

 ---
-title: '"You Will Never Be Ready": Joshua on the Developer Who Tried to Cancel His Own Interview'
+title: '"You Will Never Be Ready": Joshua Uyi on the Developer Who Tried to Cancel His Own Interview'
 description: Nigerian full-stack dev Joshua Uyi on fundamentals over hype, owning your work on a CV, and why self-rejection is the real career killer.